 3. Protect The Mattress While Moving

 Use a covered moving truck to move the mattress to keep it from being exposed to inclement weather.
 Cover it will old blankets or moving pads to keep it from getting dirty or damaged during the move.
 Resist any temptation to tie a mattress to the roof of a car.
 This is dangerous and can damage a mattress from being bent.

 When placing the mattress in a moving truck do not place heavy things on top of it, which can cause damage to the internal springs.
 A mattress can be moved in an upright position on its side; however, this is not the best way to position a mattress for long-term storage as explained below.

 4. Store the Mattress Flat

-Storing a mattress for a long time on its side can cause damage to the internal springs.
+Storing a mattress for a long time on its side can cause damage to its internal springs.
 For the best protection, store a mattress in a flat position that is horizontal to the ground.
-Do not put it on the floor and then put heavy things on top of it.
+It may be tempting to place heavy items on top of your mattress but don’t do it.
+This can cause damage to the internal springs as well.
 Instead, store it on the top of everything else in a flat, even way.